Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 7, CFB, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, CFB picks on Saturday, Oct.
-18
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Sunday, October 19

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Week 7 of the NFL schedule finishes with a bang as there will be 12 games on Sunday and two on Monday.
+There will be 12 games on Sunday and two on Monday to close out Week 7 of the NFL schedule.
 The 'Monday Night Football,' games are the Buccaneers vs. the Lions at 7 p.m.
 ET, followed by the Texans vs. the Seahawks from Seattle at 10 p.m.
 ET.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-The Colts vs. the Chargers and the Falcons vs. the 49ers on 'Sunday Night Football,' are among Sunday's top matchups.
-The sports schedule on Saturday also includes a full slate of college football, including fifth-ranked Ole Miss at ninth-ranked Georgia, 11th-ranked Tennessee at No. 6 Alabama and No. 20 USC at No. 13 Notre Dame.
+Among Sunday's top matchups include the Colts vs. the Chargers and the Falcons vs. the 49ers on 'Sunday Night Football.
+The sports schedule also includes Game 6 of the ALCS between the Seattle Mariners and Toronto Blue Jays beginning at 8:03 p.m.
+ET.
 There are also 2025-26 NHL season and NBA preseason games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.